PrologueMarc Cohn's "Walking in Memphis" could be the soundtrack to this trip. We saw many of the sights and people that he mentions in the song.

 We drove to Tunica, Mississippi (about an hour ride) to Sam's Town casino.
+We passed cotton fields on the drive.
 There is a strip of casinos in Tunica, and lots of big name stars perform there.
 We were lucky enough to be in the front row for a Jerry Lee Lewis concert at Sam's Town's River Palace Arena.
 Jerry Lee was on the verge of turning 65, but he could still rock and roll!
-He and his band delivered a wonderful set.
+He and his band delivered a wonderful set:

 After that, we walked to Sun Studios.
 It was about a mile walk from our hotel.
 They give tours every hour on the half hour.
 It was very informative and entertaining.
 Although the studio is very small, they tell you a lot about its history, even playing some of the original recordings.
 Allow about 45 minutes for the tour.